-A complaint (or grievance) is a written or verbal expression of dissatisfaction about services, actions or lack of actions or manner of treatment by the Division of Children, Youth and Families (DCYF) or its staff affecting an individual client.
-Disagreements sometimes arise during the course of Child Protective Services (CPS) intervention with a family and with providers of services.
+A complaint (or grievance) is a written or verbal expression of dissatisfaction about services, actions or lack of actions or manner of treatment by the Arizona Department of Child Safety or its staff affecting an individual client.
+Disagreements sometimes arise during the course of Department of Child Safety (DCS) intervention with a family and with providers of services.
 The department has ways to address these disagreements and wants you to know about them.
 Disagreements covered by the Client Grievance process involve many areas associated with provision of services and foster care.

 The process of resolving disagreements between you and the department consists of a series of possible steps, and the goal is to address disagreements at the lowest possible level among the people most familiar with the situation.
 If you are not satisfied with the outcome of a step, you may choose to elevate the problem to the next highest step.
 There are certain subjects which the Client Grievance Process does NOT deal with:

-- Challenges to findings of a CPS investigation
+- Challenges to findings of a DCS investigation

 - Mediation outcomes